danieljprice/splash/docs/settings.rst

    >> no current parameter range restrictions set

-Parameter range restrictions can be set either manually via the l)imits menu (option 7) or interactively by selecting a region in the plot and pressing ‘x’, ‘y’ or ‘r’ to restrict using the :math:`x`, :math:`y` or both :math:`x` and :math:`y` limits of the selected area respectively (pressing ‘R’ instead removes all currently set restrictions).
+Parameter range restrictions can be set either manually via the :ref:`sec:menu-l` (option 7) or interactively by selecting a region in the plot and pressing ‘x’, ‘y’ or ‘r’ to restrict using the :math:`x`, :math:`y` or both :math:`x` and :math:`y` limits of the selected area respectively (pressing ‘R’ instead removes all currently set restrictions).
 Another